pauldreik/safe_compare/README.md

   * ```==```
   * ```!=```

-There are unit tests testing all combinations of types and operations listed above, on interesting values like min, max, zero, &plusmn;.
+There are unit tests testing all combinations of types and operations listed above, on interesting values like min, max, zero, &plusmn; 1.

 # Building and using the library
 This is a header only library.
 The library uses CMake.
 Here is how to build the unit tests on Linux.